 Where Are Honeycrisp Apples Grown?

-Given the specific climate requirements, honeycrisp apples are best grown in areas with hot, sunny summers and cold winters.
+Given the specific climate requirements, Honeycrisp Apples are best grown in areas with hot, sunny summers and cold winters.
 These are typically regions with a true 4-season annual cycle, complete with summer beach days and a snow-covered wintertime period.
+These trees have excellent cold-hardiness due to their breeding program in Minnesota.

 - New England